-Digital transformation can pull K-12 education into new learner-centered constructs that accelerate learning and help close historic gaps.
+Digital transformation can pull K-12 education into new learner-centered constructs that accelerate learning, address historic inequities, and help close historic learning gaps.
 Moreover, it will ensure that schools are prepared the next time a natural disaster or health crisis disrupts in-person learning.

-The nation’s learners can’t wait for many more tomorrows to come and go without a broad national commitment to breaking the outmoded framework for American education and replacing it with frameworks that are more learner-centered, personalized, and effective.
+Our learners can’t wait for many more tomorrows to come and go without a broad national commitment to breaking the century-old framework for education and replacing it with frameworks that are more learner-centered, personalized, and effective.
 Digital technologies applied skillfully to teaching and learning might deliver on that possibility at long last.

 Brizard, J.‐C., (2023, April).
 Breaking with the past: Embracing digital transformation in education.
 Digital Promise. https://doi.org/10.51388/20.500.12265/176